kevinyswong/kevinyswong.github.io/index.md

   federal and $1.2B for state and local.
-Assuming the best case, that these contributions are entirely from asylum seekers, the city receives a only portion of the $1.2B, which, when measured against the projected FY 2024 and FY 2025 costs to fund asylum seekers, nets in a loss.
-It may be contested that these are ongoing contributions as opposed to the one-time cost of funding, and that the contributions accumulated over several years may flip the net into a
-  gain: true, but the funding should be compared to the opportunity cost of not paying down the existing debt, which will lower interest payments over time.
+Assuming the best case, that these contributions are entirely from asylum seekers, the city receives a only portion of the $1.2B, which, when measured against the projected FY 2024 and FY 2025 costs ($4.26B and $4.49B, as indicated above) to fund asylum seekers, nets in a loss.
+It may be contested that these are ongoing tax contributions as opposed to the one-time cost of funding, and that the contributions accumulated over several years may flip the net into a gain: true, but the funding should be compared to the opportunity cost of not paying down the existing debt, which will lower interest payments over time.
 As we saw in the city's debt composition above, who knew that water could be so expensive?
 Or that maintaining and running subways and keeping them from falling into disrepair could come at such a massive deficit?
 The state comptroller laments in a
   <a href="https://www.osc.ny.gov/files/reports/osdc/pdf/report-3-2025.pdf">report</a>
   on the MTA's debt:
   <blockquote>